Your Goal: Natural breathing in your body, with calmed directed thinking.

 12: Fear of Letting Go.
 12: Access Concentration.

-Your fifth step in meditation is to develop Marker 05: Natural Breathing (right column) to calm Hindrance 05: Habitual Control (left column).
-As you develop Joyful Presence and become more aware of the natural flow of breathing throughout your body, old habits of seeking pleasure may slip in and manifest as your mind controls and tightens your breathing.
-Seeing your mind's tendency to control something that does not need to be controlled, your breathing is a fantastic opportunity for insight into how to be aware of experiences and also let them be as they are.
+As you develop Content Happiness and become more aware of the natural flow of breathing throughout your body, old habits of seeking pleasure may slip in and manifest as your mind controls and tightens your breathing.
+Seeing your mind's tendency to control something that does not need to be controlled, your breathing is a fantastic opportunity for insight into how to be aware of experiences and let them be as they are.

 Meditative Hindrances are signs of an imbalance in either your effort or the structure of your attention.
 It is skillful to view them as an opportunity for insight into your mind rather than something to overcome.